 Previously, Dr. Wally was President of the Northern California Veterinary Medical Association, completing his term in January of 2004.
 The primary focus for his term was veterinarian-to-veterinarian communication, as well as continuing education at a high level.
 He helped start the Animal Science Scholarship program offered to high school seniors intending to pursue college education.
 This program continues to be successful.
 Recently, he has been the Veterinarian Liaison to the Zoonotic Disease Task Force for Shasta County Public Health.

 Education: Dr. Wally did extensive undergraduate work prior to entering veterinary school.
 He graduated from Humboldt State University in 1978 with a B.S. in Wildlife Management and a B.A. in Zoology.
 He then obtained his Doctor of Veterinary Medicine from Michigan State University in 1982, gaining licensure in Michigan, Oregon, and California.
 Dr. Wally has a special emphasis in Equine Orthopedic Disease – Diagnosis, Imaging and Medical & Surgical treatment.
-Current techniques involve Joint, Tendon and Ligament Medicine and Surgery, Shock Wave Tx, use of Intra-Articular medication including IRAP and Autologous Conditioned Plasma/Platelet Rich Plasma.
+Current techniques involve Joint, Tendon and Ligament Medicine and Surgery, Shock Wave Tx, use of Intra-Articular medication that is not limited to but includes IRAP and Autologous Conditioned Plasma/Platelet Rich Plasma and more recently Pro-Stride(APS).
 There is constant research and understanding into the Pathobiology of these subjects.
-Podiatry and this continuing education is a large part in the understanding and treatment of Orthopedic Disease and Trauma.
+Podiatry, this continuing education, changes in treatment modality are a large part toward the clinical understanding and treatment of Orthopedic Disease and Trauma.